skeeto/northbound/README.md

 The corruption will follow you on your heels from the south.
 Watch your supplies, rest when you get tired, and do whatever it takes to survive.

+## Running Locally

+The game *can* be run locally from this repository, but due to browser security limitations **it must be hosted through a web server**, not visited directly on your filesystem.
+If you happen to have Python installed, this is simple:

+    python -m SimpleHTTPServer

 ### Credits